-THE RESULTS OF MY DNA TESTS and DNA profile calculations are shown in the following pages, as are also the results of the DNA tests of both of my parents and their DNA profile calculations.
+The results of my DNA tests are shown in the following pages, as are also the results of the DNA tests of both of my parents.
 I recognize that it is necessary to provide some information about my paternal and maternal ancestries in order to establish a context in which the results of all our DNA tests may be understood and evaluated.
-In the pages following the results of our DNA tests, I provide a detailed description of my paternal and maternal ancestries.
-Note that DNA Tribes put the date of the analysis at the bottom of each page.
+I provide such information in the Conclusion of this book.
+Note that DNA Tribes put the date of the DNA analysis at the bottom of each page.
 My father's full name on his test results is 'Joseph Berlin Pagen.'
 My name on my test results is 'Joseph R. Pagen' or 'Joseph Pagen' or 'Joseph Robert Pagen III (Padjan).'
-(The tests were conducted before I changed my name to Joseph Amyot Padjan.)
-Incidentally, my mother's maiden name is Amiot/Amyot.
+My mother's maiden name is Amiot/Amyot.
 All our allele values are included in case the reader wishes to check the profile calculations.

-A screenshot showing my yDNA haplogroup assignment by Family Tree DNA.
+Screenshot showing my Y-DNA haplogroup assignment by Family Tree DNA.
 I belong to haplogroup H-M69, and so does, of course, my father.
 My subclade, or subgroup, H-M82, is shown below.